 a) Nervous System

-c) Special Senses
+b) Special Senses

-c) Respiratory System
+c) Endocrine System

 Student Responsibilities and Classroom Procedures (Class Culture) for online instruction

 - Come to class on time, prepared and ready to work.
-You must be signed in and seated to be counted on time.
+You must be signed in to be counted on time.
 If you are delayed elsewhere within campus, you will need to secure a legible written pass to be admitted.
 The pass is only for admittance purposes.

 - Attend to your personal needs before coming to class.
 You will be allowed to leave class only in an emergency.
 An emergency in A&P is defined as: hemorrhaging, severe hypohydration, or emesis.